petenelson/wp-any-ipsum/readme.txt

 == Upgrade Notice ==

-= v1.6.1 September 18, 2015 =
+= v1.7.0 November 25, 2015 =
-* Added WP-CLI support for generating posts.
-Try 'wp help any-ipsum generate-posts' for more info
-* Fixed a bug with sentence mode generating a random number of sentences
+* Added --category support to WP-CLI, pass in either an ID, slug, or name
+* Added --excerpt support to WP-CLI, pass this flag to use the first sentence of the post content as the post excerpt
+* Added 'anyipsum-filler-wp-cli-insert-post-args' filter to allow modifications of the post insert args before each new post is created
+* Added 'anyipsum-filler-wp-cli-post-inserted' action which is fired after each new post is created, passes post_id

 == Frequently Asked Questions ==